project-polymorph/gender-library/content/docs/_index.md

 Discussing ethical issues, methodological challenges, and future directions in gender diversity research.

-*The Gender Diversity Encyclopedia is dedicated to building a knowledge beacon in the digital world, illuminating the history and future of gender-diverse groups.
+*The Gender Diversity Wiki is dedicated to building a knowledge beacon in the digital world, illuminating the history and future of gender-diverse groups.
 We believe that the power of knowledge can transcend time and space, connecting the past and future, creating a more inclusive and diverse world.*